-In November 2022 electricity DSO JSC "Sadales tīkls" submitted to the Regulator a proposal for new electricity distribution tariffs for four and half year regulatory period.
+In November 2022 electricity DSO JSC "Sadales tīkls" submitted to the Regulator a proposal for electricity distribution tariffs for four-and-half-year regulatory period.
 On 22 May 2023, the Regulator approved electricity distribution system tariffs applicable from 1 July 2023.
-The tariffs increase for all consumers in comparison with previously set tariffs.
+The tariffs increased for all consumers in comparison with previously set tariffs.
 The average electricity distribution tariff has increased by 31%.
 Tariff increase for each tariff group depends on the consumer tariff plan and voltage level.
+Also on 19 December 2023, the Regulator approved electricity distribution system tariffs applicable from 1 January 2024.
+The average electricity distribution tariff decreased by 1%.

-The tariffs of the electricity distribution system services are structured so that the incentive to decrease the connection capacities as a result of evaluation of requested power capacity if not all the capacity is being used efficiently is in place.
+The tariffs of the electricity distribution system services are structured so as to create the incentive to decrease the connection capacities if not all the capacity is being used efficiently at each connection point.
 That incentivises not only the electricity users to choose more appropriate capacities and avoid overpaying for inefficiently burdened infrastructure, but also positively impacts the distribution system allowing the distribution system operator to reassess and reduce the investment needed for distribution system development.

-In 2022, the Regulator adopted a new Methodology for Accounting and Calculation of Capital Costs which set unified principles of calculation of regulatory asset base (hereinafter - RAB), depreciation and the weighted average cost of capital (hereinafter - WACC) in the regulated sectors (electricity, gas, water, district heating and postal services), as well as introduced ex-post treatment of capital costs for new investment.
+In 2022, the Regulator adopted a Methodology for Accounting and Calculation of Capital Costs which set unified principles of calculation of regulatory asset base (hereinafter - RAB), depreciation and the weighted average cost of capital (hereinafter - WACC) in the regulated sectors (electricity, gas, water, district heating and postal services), as well as introduced ex-post treatment of capital costs for new investment.

-In particular, the most important changes brought by the new methodology were:
+In particular, the most important changes brought by the methodology were:

-- Unified definition of RAB across all the sectors (while taking into account technical and other differences between sectors). - The revaluations of assets done by the operators after 31 December 2021, are not taken into account when calculating RAB value.

-- WACC in the regulated sectors is calculated as nominal pre-tax rate.
+- Unified definition of RAB across all the sectors (while taking into account technical and other differences between sectors). - The revaluations of assets done by the operators after 31 December 2021, are not taken into account when calculating RAB value. - WACC in the regulated sectors is calculated as nominal pre-tax rate.
 However, in sectors with recent revaluations of assets (electricity and gas, postal services) a real pre-tax rate is calculated currently and the change to nominal WACC will happen in 2025. - Unified approach in all sectors to calculation of depreciation: linear method and minimum useful asset lives for asset groups set in methodology. - Ex-post treatment of capital costs for new investment (in sectors where revenue/ cost adjustments are taken into account when determining the allowed revenue).
 The RAB value for the regulatory period is fixed and any new investment during the regulatory period can be included in RAB only after commissioning at the start of the next regulatory period.
-However, for the period between actual commissioning and actual inclusion in RAB the capital costs for new investment are calculated separately according to the actual costs incurred and are included in tariff ex post - in the next regulatory period.
+However, for the period between actual commissioning and actual inclusion in

+RAB the capital costs for new investment are calculated separately according to the actual costs incurred and are included in tariff ex post - in the next regulatory period.
 This remuneration mechanism is provided for all investment included in network development plans approved by Regulator.

-On 23 August 2021, the Regulator approved the WACC for the electricity distribution system operators and the TSO.
-For year 2022, the real WACC for micro and small electricity DSOs is 4.35% and for medium and large DSOs and the TSO the WACC is 2.63%.
-The approved WACC relates to the electricity TSO - JSC "Augstsprieguma tīkls" and the authorised DSOs.
+On 22 September 2022, the Regulator approved the WACC for the electricity distribution system operators and the TSO.
+For year 2023, the real WACC for micro and small electricity DSOs is 4.44% and for medium and large DSOs and the TSO the WACC is 2.72%.
+The approved WACC relates to the electricity TSO - JSC "Augstsprieguma tikls" and the authorised DSOs.
 When evaluating the TSO and DSOs tariffs, the Regulator, by checking the justification of the costs, may propose a review of tariffs in response to changes in factors which influence tariffs, including profitability.

-According to the Eurostat, electricity prices in the second half of 2022 in Latvia were about 2% higher for household users and 15% higher for non-household users compared to the EU average price.
+According to the Eurostat, electricity prices in 2023 in Latvia were about 4% higher for household users and 13% lower for non-household users compared to the EU average price.